 3. How do I qualify based on my USTAR?

 The accepting academic units (Faculties, Colleges, Institutes, and Schools) shall set an USTAR cut-off score for their programs.
-Programs may have different cut-off scores depending on the level of competency they require of their students especially considering that many of them are CHED Centers of Excellence, CHED Centers of Development, or PAASCU Level IV.
-You qualify to the program you applied for if your computed USTAR reaches the cut-off score set by the academic unit for that program.
+Programs may have different cut-off scores depending on the level of competency they require of their students especially considering that many of them are CHED Centers of Excellence, CHED Centers of Development, or PAASCU/PACUCOA Level IV, and/or AUN-Assessed.
+You qualify to the program you applied for if your computed USTAR meets the cut-off score set by the academic unit for that program.

-4. Should my Track/Strand be aligned to the program I am applying for?
+4. Should my Senior High School Track/Strand be aligned to the program I am applying for?

 4.1.
 Are students of General Academic Strand (GAS) in a disadvantage?

-Not necessarily, because we shall also look into the individual subjects an applicant has taken in preparation for their college program.
+Not necessarily, because the individual subjects that an applicant has taken in preparation for their college program.
 If their electives are aligned with the program they are applying for, their USTAR will be higher than others’.

 5. There are applicants who have high grades but, sadly, the quality of education that was provided to them is not yet as excellent as others.
 Does the USTAR consider this?